namdlefhtes/calculator/README.md

 possible two loops could do this. one for equationArray and one for operatorHolderArray.

 got display working for up to 3 operators at line 136. math is off after equals.
 Preequals will need an option to handle multi-part too.

+2021-01-26

+preequals needs to be able to process multiparts properly. constant shifting of equation to operandOne and operandTwo. achieve with loop? switch?